jlo458/DraughtsAI/README.md

 #### DeepQ network learning now
 #### I'm attempting to train it against MiniMax, this may take a while
 #### Repo is a bit of a mess right now, will be cleaned up once sorted

+#### Side note - all file with SCRAP are spare files that have no particular use atm